hapijs/good-console/README.md

 - [Free and commercial support options](https://hapi.dev/support/)

 ## Note: this module is being deprecated on December 1st, 2019 due to lack to available support resources.
 Please consider using [another logging plugin](https://hapi.dev/plugins/#logging).

-## Note: this module is being deprecated on December 1st, 2019 due to lack to available support resources.
-Please consider using [another logging plugin](https://hapi.dev/plugins/#logging).